czou40/PassiveHapticRehab/README.md

 This project contains all the code for the passive haptic rehab (PHR) project.
 It contains a native Android app and a Unity project.
+A poster for this project can be found [here](https://docs.google.com/presentation/d/10tu4jEJqZrs_JyMw_0E2hgDyATYgn88k/edit?usp=sharing&ouid=101302997746283550194&rtpof=true&sd=true).

 # Unity Project